variousauthors/monstermash-jam-2014/NEXTSTEPS.md

 ### VHS ###

+[x] Should store position data, and bark if it gets out of sync [ ] include a command to restart the game
+[ ] write macros to a file, and then recall them
-[ ] Should store position data, and bark if it gets out of sync [ ] pressing q should start the recording, and then any other key should choose
+[ ] toggle assert mode, in which position data is tested against [ ] pressing q should start the recording, and then any other key should choose
     what macro name to use.
     - however, VHS should not record these keypresses: it should only record controller input